brunobarbagelata/react-full-stack/Readme.md

 # My Tasks

-This is a simple tasks app
+This is a simple fullstack app

 ## Features